 A Master Business Licence is taxed at a personal level.
 When you register a Master Business Licence, the business is automatically considered part of your personal tax account.

 With an incorporated company, because the corporation is a separate entity from you as an individual, the corporation has its own tax account separate from yours.
 This requires you to complete both a personal and corporate tax return each year.
 With an incorporated business, if you are able to keep money within the corporation instead of transferring the funds to your personal account, there may be tax savings as corporations are typically taxed at a lower tax rate.
-There is also the availability for income splitting with members of your household who earn less money, investing, gain credit/loans, providing a pension to yourself as a director of a corporation and many other options.
+There is also the availability for income splitting with members of your household who earn less money, investing, gaining credit/loans, providing a pension to yourself as a director of a corporation and many other options.

 Length of registration